mdanyalmalik/panel-trace/README.md

 - PDF files only; image folders and CBZ/CBR are not implemented.
 - Only direct-child PDFs are scanned; nested folders are not scanned.
-- Chat retrieval returns evidence cards only; it does not generate natural-language answers.
+- Reasoning currently uses Gemini only; additional providers are not implemented yet.
 - No OCR or dialogue extraction.
 - No panel detection or panel-level embeddings.
 - No thumbnails in evidence cards.